bchugg/stat-map/index.md

 - Various statistical schools of thoughts and their methods (non-contradictory): [[Bayesian statistics]], [[frequentist statistics]], and [[game-theoretic statistics]]
 - Various philosophies of probability (very much contradictory): [[Bayesian interpretation of probability]], [[frequentist interpretation of probability]],  [[instrumentalist theory of probability]]
 - More than you wanted to know about [[issues with p-values|some philosophical issues with p-values]]

-Otherwise, you can find a long list of all notes on the left hand side.

 # Why make this?